irfannsd/Verilog-Template/README.md

 Hello, Verilog!
 ```

+🔎 Viewing the Schematic

+You can generate a schematic diagram of the Verilog design using Yosys.
+Click on the Schematic Viewer icon in the top right corner near the 📖 Open notebook sign

 ## 📊 Viewing Waveforms

 If your design generates a `.vcd` waveform file, you can open the file, and you will see Netlist View: